Great to have you here, Rushlin Bohr, at a frenetic pace.

 It's very much under the radar.

-And of all places, for it to be noticed here, a left-wing website.
+And of all places for it to be noticed here, a left-wing website.

-South Carolina politicos describe it as an effective, relentless operation.
+South Carolina Politicos describe it as an effective, relentless operation.

-This is Cruz and his PACs.
+This is Cruz and his packs.

 And it has some of Cruz's opponents feeling a little jittery.

-An operative for a rival campaign unnamed, said, I'll be very shocked, honestly, if Ted Cruz doesn't win South Carolina.
+An operative for a rival campaign unnamed said, I'll be very shocked, honestly, if Ted Cruz doesn't win South Carolina.

-Trump is led by double digits in all the recent uh South Carolina polls, but some are skeptical that his lead is really that commanding, and they point to the different ground games, particularly Cruz's and others as evidence for their doubt.
+Trump is led by double digits in all the recent South Carolina polls, but some are skeptical that his lead is really that commanding.

 No other candidate has one like this.

-Then he added, Matt Moore did, chairman South Carolina Republican Party that keep the promise is the only super PAC he knows of that has any sort of ground game in South Carolina.
+Then he added, Matt Moore did, chairman, South Carolina Republican Party, that Keep the Promise is the only super PAC he knows of that has any sort of ground game in South Carolina.

 It recently moved down from New Hampshire, but it hasn't made nearly the splash with locals that Cruz has had.